The opportunity that's slipping away while you're building your career

 What do you want them to know?
 Faith.
 Wisdom.
 Life lessons.
 The truths that guide them when you're not there.

 What do you want them to be able to do?
 Manage money.
 Cook a meal.
 Resolve conflict.
 Lead with integrity.
-Skills that prepare them for life.
+These are the skills that aren't usually taught in school but that will prepare them for life.

 Who do you want them to be?
 People of character.
 Honest.
 Kind.
 Resilient.
 Faithful.
 Kids who make your family values part of their personal values.